Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 In Floyd you accelerate the performance of your code by making it expose where there are dependencies between computations and where there are not.
 Then you can orchestrate how to best execute your container from the top level -- using tweak probes and profiling probes, affecting how the hardware is mapped to your logic.

-Easy ways to expose parallelism is by writing pure functions (their results can be cached or precomputed) and by using functions like map(), fold(), filter() and supermap().
+Easy ways to expose parallelism is by writing pure functions (their results can be cached or precomputed) and by using functions like map(), fold(), filter() and map_dag().
 These function work on individual elements of a collection and each computation is independent of the others.
 This lets the runtime process the different elements on parallel hardware.

-The functions map() and supermap() replaces FAN-IN-FAN-OUT-mechanisms.
+The functions map() and map_dag() replaces FAN-IN-FAN-OUT-mechanisms.

 You can inspect in code and visually how the elements are distributed as tasks.

-supermap() works like map(), but each element also has dependencies to other elements in the collection.
+map_dag() works like map(), but each element also has dependencies to other elements in the collection.

 Accelerating computations (parallelism) is done using tweaks — a separate mechanism.
 It supports moving computations in time (lazy, eager, caching) and running work in parallel.